rookieanvesh/Inventory-management/README.md

 # Inventory Management System 📦

-A robust Spring Boot application for managing product inventory and orders with a focus on simplicity and reliability.
+A robust and scalable Spring Boot application for managing product inventory and orders with a focus on simplicity and reliability.

 ## Overview 🎯
 - RESTful APIs for product and order management